uzh-rpg/rpg_trajectory_evaluation/README.md

 * `stamped_traj_estimate.txt`: estimated poses with timestamps
 * (optional) `eval_cfg.yaml`: specify evaluation parameters

+For analyzing results from `N` runs, the estimated poses should have suffixes `0` to `N-1`.
 You can see the folders under `results` for examples.
-These three files contains **all the essential information** to reproduce quantitative trajectory evaluation results with the toolbox.
+These files contains **all the essential information** to reproduce quantitative trajectory evaluation results with the toolbox.

 #### Poses
 The groundtruth and estimated poses are specified in the following format